Electric Hoists

 Early Hoist Creation

-Agricola's De Re Metallica, published in 1556, documents mine hoists that were powered by water, men, or beasts of burden, and used to raise ore from the depths of mine shafts.
+In 1556, Agricola’s De Re Metallica described mine hoists powered by water, manual labor, or animals, used to lift ore from deep mine shafts.

 Hoists in the 1800s

-One year later the hydraulic crane was invented by Sir William Armstrong.
-Using water pressure to level the load and counter weights and balances to raise and lower the crane, Armstrong's crane was able to move cargo with greater force than the current steam driven cranes.
+A year later, Sir William Armstrong invented the hydraulic crane.
+By using water pressure to level the load and counterweights to raise and lower the crane, it was able to move cargo with more force than existing steam-powered cranes.

-In 1854, Thomas A. Weston invented the differential pulley block, commonly known as a block and tackle.
-The simple rig allowed heavy loads to be lifted with a minimum of effort by pulling on a rope looped around a set of pulleys attached to an axle.
+Thomas A. Weston’s invention of the differential pulley block, also known as the block and tackle, in 1854 revolutionized lifting.
+It allowed heavy loads to be lifted with minimal effort by using a rope looped around pulleys attached to an axle.

-Yale Lock Company acquired the patent for the differential pulley block in 1876, and began commercial production.
+In 1876, Yale Lock Company acquired the patent for the differential pulley block and began its commercial production.

-1880 saw the first electrically operated elevator in Germany.
-It was built by Werner von Seimens.
-Frank Sprague expanded on von Seimens' ideas and by 1895 had designed and sold almost six hundred elevators before he sold his company to Otis.
+The first electrically operated elevator was built in Germany in 1880 by Werner von Siemens.
+By 1895, Frank Sprague had designed and sold nearly 600 elevators, later selling his company to Otis.

 Hoists in the 1900s

-World War II only escalated the need for hoisting equipment as small factories became more involved in the war effort.
-Inexpensive hoists were being sold almost as fast as they could be manufactured.
+World War II further fueled the need for hoisting equipment as small factories became more involved in the war effort, and hoists were produced rapidly.

 Design of Electric Hoists

-A simple manual chain hoist utilizes two loops of chain for operation.
-The hand chain is situated on a chain wheel that is designed with special indentations that "grab and pull" a link in the chain as it passes around the wheel.
+A manual chain hoist is a straightforward device that operates using two loops of chain.
+The hand chain is looped around a chain wheel, which has indentations designed to catch and pull a link of the chain as it rotates.
 The lifting mechanism consists of a cog wheel, axle, drive shaft, gears, and sprockets.

-When the hand chain is pulled, it turns the axle of the lifting mechanism, which is fitted with gears of differing ratios.
-Large gears turn slower than small gears, providing more force to the lifting chain.
-The lifting chain is rigged in a double or triple wrap around the gears, increasing the lifting capacity.
-As the hand chain is pulled quickly, it turns the drive shaft, which turns the larger gears slowly, but with force, which raises or lowers the load on the hoist hook.
+When the hand chain is pulled, it turns the axle, which drives the gears of various sizes.
+Larger gears rotate slowly but provide more lifting force, while smaller gears spin faster with less force.
+The lifting chain is wrapped around the gears in a double or triple loop to increase lifting capacity.
+As the hand chain is pulled, it turns the drive shaft, which in turn moves the larger gears, lifting or lowering the load attached to the hoist hook.

-A hook to attach the hoist to the ceiling or overhead monorail as well as a hook from which to hang a load are also part of the chain hoist.
-Many chain hoists are equipped with a chain stopper or braking mechanism to prevent dropping the load.
+The hoist includes hooks for securing it to a ceiling or overhead monorail, as well as for suspending the load.
+Many manual chain hoists are equipped with a chain stopper or braking system to prevent the load from being dropped.

-Hoists may be operated by a chain or wire rope.
-The chain may be made up of links or rollers.
-The wire rope is a cable of wire strands that have been twisted into a cable.
-For any given load rate, chain is heavier than wire rope, but the rope is limited in length by the diameter of the cable drum it is wound around.
-The lift wheel of the chain can be larger, causing the lift to travel farther.
+Hoists can operate using either a chain or wire rope.
+Chains are typically made of links or rollers, while wire ropes consist of twisted wire strands.
+For the same load capacity, chain is heavier than wire rope.
+However, wire rope is limited in length by the size of the cable drum it is wound around, whereas chain hoists can use larger lift wheels, allowing the lift to travel a greater distance.

 Hoist Images, Diagrams and Visual Concepts